zsrtp/tpgz/docs/DevOverview.md

 The **Menu Manager** handles the loading and unloading of the menus, as well as which menu to display.
 Every time we open a sub menu, the current menu is unloaded, but its **State** is kept on a stack.
 When we leave a sub menu, we pop its **State** from the stack and load the previous one.<br>
 A **Menu State** is constituted of a menu ID, a pointer to some data we want to keep between loads (as long as the state is on the stack), and some callbacks for specific events.

-The events that are kept in the state are called *Lifecycle hooks*.
+The callbacks that are kept in the state are called *Lifecycle hooks*.

 - `createHook`: This callback is run when we load the menu for the first time.
 It's a good place to initialize the persistent data you want to keep between loads.
 - `loadHook`: This callback is run every time the menu is loaded into memory.
 It's a good place to register some listeners (for example, a draw listener to render the menu).
 - `unloadHook`: This callback is run every time the menu is unloaded from memory.
 It's a good place to unregister your listeners.
 - `deleteHook`: This callback is run once before getting ride of the menu state.
 It's a good place to free the persistent data you allocated.

+Lifecycle hooks should be set/unset in the main/exit functions of the menu's module.

 The menu manager also provides a way to keep data permanently for each menu.
 It is called *Permanent Data*.
 This data will always be available for the given menu and will never be freed by the **MenuMgr**.
+(Since permanent data is never freed, it is recommended to avoid keeping large amount of data in there.)

 > You can look at the Tools Menu (`/modules/menus/menu_tools/`) as an example of a typical menu implementation.